-If you are a developer or acting directly for a developer please contact us in the early planning stages of any project, whether it is a multi-million pound development or a small extension to a house, as the cost of relocating our apparatus, or the time involved in doing so, may have a significant bearing on your scheme.
-Please also contact us if you are excavating within the public highway.
-We will send you a plan that shows the approximate location of our apparatus and advise you of what you should do next (if anything).
-We do not charge for this service.
+If you are a developer or acting directly for a developer, please contact us in the early planning stages of any project.
+Whether it is a multi-million pound development or a small extension to a house, the cost of relocating our apparatus or the time involved in doing so may have a significant bearing on your scheme, so it’s important that you get in touch as soon as possible.

 Although our current mainlaying specification is now different from this, the majority of the mains shown on our plans can be assumed to be at around these depths.

 Please note that Bristol Water does not deal with enquiries concerning drainage/sewerage and we advise you to contact the relevant sewerage provider.
 In most cases this will be Wessex Water but it may also be Severn Trent Water or Thames Water.